PauseAI/pauseai-website/src/posts/faq.md

 Note that there might be a selection bias here in the opposite direction: people who work in AI are likely to do so because they believe AI will be beneficial.

 _Imagine you're invited to take a test flight on a new airplane_.
-The plane engineers think there's a 5% chance of crashing.
+The average plane engineers thinks there's a 5% chance of crashing.
 Would you enter that plane?
 Because right now, we're all boarding the AI plane.

 ### How long do we have until superintelligent AI?